CMASCenter/pcluster-cmaq/README.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-### Change directories to Install and build the libraries and CMAQ
+### Change directories to install and build the libraries and CMAQ

 ```
 cd /shared/pcluster-cmaq